kujenga/website/content/blog/go-templates/index.md

 {{< emgithub "https://github.com/kujenga/website/blob/e1a4754c5964d0a3aa5e33236628f0d829d6508f/layouts/partials/footer.html#L35-L40" >}}

-With those two pieces in place, we are now ready to initialize the WASM-based functionality.
-The following Javascript function is called from within our main [Preact][[preact] class for rendering the application, which is where the state management here comes in.
+With those two pieces in place, we are now ready to initialize the Wasm-based functionality.
+The following Javascript function is called from within our main [Preact][preact] class for rendering the application, which is why there are various function calls for updating application state.

-There are two pieces of the WebAssembly puzzle here that are worth noting.
-First is the call to `new Go()`, which activates the logic we brought in `wasm_exec.js` earlier.
-Second is the call to [`WebAssembly.instantiateStreaming`][wasmInstantiateStreaming], which uses the path to the WASM file that we got earlier via Hugo Pipes, and starts pulling in that WASM file and instantiating it as it is streaming in from the server.
-This is generally the most efficient way to pull in WASM code.
-We pass in `go.importObject` as the `importObject` parameter to this function, which maps the WASM assembly into our running application in a useful way.
+There are two pieces of the WebAssembly puzzle here that are worth taking note of.
+First is the call to `new Go()`, which activates the logic we brought in with `wasm_exec.js` earlier.
+Second is the call to [`WebAssembly.instantiateStreaming`][wasmInstantiateStreaming], which takes in a stream from fetching the Wasm file that we got earlier via Hugo Pipes, and instantiating it, as it is streaming in from the server.
+This is generally the most efficient way to pull in Wasm code.
+We pass in `go.importObject` as the `importObject` parameter to this function, which maps the Wasm assembly into our running application in a useful way.

-Once this is complete, we either mark it as successful, which causes the application to perform it's first template rendering, or we mark the error accordingly and display it to the user.
-The error display is useful here in particular because WASM is not well-supported on older browser environments.
+Once this is complete, we either mark it as successful in the promise, which causes the application to perform it's first template rendering, or we mark the error accordingly and display it to the user.
+The error display is useful here in particular because Wasm is not well-supported on older browser environments.

 {{< emgithub "https://github.com/kujenga/website/blob/e1a4754c5964d0a3aa5e33236628f0d829d6508f/assets/js/exp/playground.jsx#L46-L71" >}}